oowenn/2022lolanalysis/README.md

 - `'objectives captured'`: we chose to include this feature because having more or less objectives captured should be a decent indicator of the result of a game.
 - `'earned gpm'`: we chose to include this feature because a team earning more or less than average gold per minute should be a good indicator of the result of a game.

-For this final model, we chose to use a `RandomForestClassifier()`, which is a model that trains an ensemble of `DecisionTreeClassifier()'s` and bases its prediction on a vote cast by each `DecisionTreeClassifier()`.
+For this final model, we chose to use a `RandomForestClassifier()`, which is a model that trains an ensemble of `DecisionTreeClassifier()'s` and bases its prediction on a vote cast by each `DecisionTreeClassifier()`. `RandomForestCliassifier()`'s are more complex than `DeccisionTreeClassifier()`s, but they can be more robust to unseen data.

 To fine tune the hyperparameters, we used a `GridSearchCV()` to find the combination of `max_depth`, `criterion`, and `min_samples_split` with the best validation score.
 We would test a range for each hyperparameter and adjust the range depending on the result until the hyperparameters converged.